 Wait Before You Buy!
 How eSIMs Work

 First things first: an eSIM is a digital SIM card in your phone.
-Instead of inserting a physical SIM, you scan a QR code or download an app to activate your plan, you don't need anything physical, besides your phone.
+Instead of inserting a physical SIM, you scan a QR code or download an app to activate your package, you don't need anything physical, besides your phone.

 That’s it, no swapping SIMs at the airport, no hunting for local stores.